Public Affairs Officer

-Miami-Dade Public Library Invites Teens to Participate in Black History Month Photography Contest
+Miami‑Dade Public Library System Geeks Photography during the Black History Month Photo Contest

-(MIAMI, JANUARY 27, 2014) – Experienced and amateur photographers, 12‑19, are invited to participate in the Miami-Dade Public Library’s 6th Annual Black History Month Teen Photography Contest, Tuesday January 21, through Saturday, February 8.
+(Miami, FL – January 20, 2015) Experienced and amateur photographers, ages 12‑19, are invited to participate in the Miami‑Dade Public Library’s 7th Annual Black History Month Teen Photography Contest beginning Tuesday, January 20, through Saturday, February 7, 2015.

-Photographs must capture an aspect of African American architecture, art or lifestyle in Miami‑Dade County, and may be black‑and‑white or color.
+Photographs must capture an aspect of African American culture in Miami‑Dade County.
+Suggested categories include architecture, art or lifestyle.
+Images may be black‑and‑white or color.
 Entries will be judged on technical quality, artistic merit and visual impact.
 Prizes will be awarded as follows:

-2nd Place – $50 Best Buy gift card
+2nd Place Prize – $75 Best Buy Gift Card

-For complete detail and entry form visit www.mdpls.org.
+For complete details and an entry form visit www.mdpls.org.